-Finding the right balance is crucial to ensuring optimal security without affecting the day to day activities of employees, customers and/or residents.
+Finding the right balance is crucial to ensuring optimal security without affecting the day-to-day activities of employees, customers and/or residents.

-Creates A Security Arrogance
+It Can Create A Security Arrogance

 An example of security making people feel too comfortable is anti-counterfeiting measures in currency.
 With the Canadian $100 bill, people felt the security measures were so secure that they didn’t need to double-check their bills to ensure they were legitimate, despite being warned to check.